Crib Hardware Identification Reference: Bolts, Screws, Brackets & Pins

 Crib hardware identification reference with labeled bolts, screws, washers, and brackets on a clean tabletop

 Crib hardware identification reference is not about “fixing” a crib.
-It is just a simple way to label and record what a piece is, what it looks like, and what it measures, so a matching part can be searched for (or ruled out) without guesswork.
+It is a structured way to label and document what a piece is, what it looks like, and what it measures so it can be correctly matched to original manufacturer documentation without guesswork.

 When I say “hardware,” I mean the small stuff: bolts, screws, connector pins, cam locks, barrel nuts, washers, spacers, spring clips, brackets, and little metal plates that hold bigger parts together.
 These pieces can look almost the same at a glance, but be totally different in a way that matters.